pkDO Foundation Sees Successes One Year After Launch of 100 PKD-Free Babies Program

 The foundation is committed to sharing the solution for ensuring that future generations can live happy and healthy lives, instead of dealing with the pain and suffering caused by PKD.
 Through programs and initiatives, pkDO provides families with grants and discounts at top fertility centers across the country.
 Grant programs have been expanded in recent months to support Preimplantation Genetic Testing (PGT) and In Vitro Fertilization (IVF) treatments.

 PKD is a genetic condition that affects over 600,000 people in the U.S. alone and is one of the leading causes of kidney failure.
-There is no cure and PKD and has a 50 percent chance of being passed onto future generations.
+There is no cure for PKD, which has a 50 percent chance of being passed onto future generations.
 Every year, 7,500 people are born with PKD, which is about one in every 500 births.

 To learn more about pkDO’s grant programs, to donate or become an ambassador committed to share the organization message, visit www.pkdo.org.